 Credentialing is a vital administrative business process but one that involves a lot of time and paperwork.
 And because small mistakes in the handling can lead to long delays, it’s important to have someone experienced in the process available.

-Most healthcare providers try to handle this in-house, but it can lead to a large administrative overhead.
+Most healthcare providers attempt to handle this in-house, but it can result in significant administrative overhead.

 That’s where outsourcing physician credentialing to DataMatrix becomes a huge time and cost-saving.
-Not only will this ensure that you always stay on top of your credentialing requirements, but it will also free up your admin staff to deal with other important tasks to help with patient care.
+Not only will this ensure that you always stay on top of your credentialing requirements, but it will also free up your administrative staff to focus on other important tasks that support patient care.

-Call us today to find out how we can streamline your entire credentialing process or to learn about how you can pair our services.
+Call us today to find out how we can streamline your entire credentialing process.
+Learn about how you can pair our services.
 From medical transcription to prior authorizations, we offer services to keep your practice running efficiently!